SAP-archive/karydia/docs/demos/overview.md

 * A custom default network policy
 * A specific network policy per namespace
 * The usage of a root user if necessary
-* Privilege escalation container option
+* The privilege escalation container option

 See all [features and options](../features.md).